amaiya/ktrain/FAQ.md

                     bert_emb_model='/path/to/bert-base-uncased/bert-emb')
 ```

-You can use simlar steps for text classification using the `ktrain.text.Transformer` class, for example.
+You can use simlar steps for other models that use the `transformers` library like text classification using the `ktrain.text.Transformer` class, for example.